pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_message-actions.md

 ```

 Parameters:
-- channel: String.
-Required.
-Channel name to list message actions for.
+- channel (String, required): Channel name to list message actions for.
-- start: Integer.
-Optional.
-Message action timetoken for the start of the range (exclusive).
+- start (Integer): Message action timetoken for the start of the range (exclusive).
-- end: Integer.
-Optional.
-Message action timetoken for the end of the range (inclusive).
+- end (Integer): Message action timetoken for the end of the range (inclusive).
-- limit: Integer.
-Optional.
-Number of message actions to return.
+- limit (Integer): Number of message actions to return.
-- http_sync: Boolean.
-Optional.
-Default: false.
-When true, executes synchronously and returns an array of envelopes.
+- http_sync (Boolean, default: false): When true, executes synchronously and returns an array of envelopes.
-- callback: Lambda (one parameter).
-Optional.
-Invoked for each envelope (for async calls, use value to retrieve the envelope).
+- callback (Lambda accepting one parameter): Invoked for each envelope (for async calls, use value to retrieve the envelope).

 ### Sample code[​](#sample-code-2)